47th César Awards

 The 47th César Awards ceremony, presented by the Académie des Arts et Techniques du Cinéma, took place on 25 February 2022 honouring the best French films of 2021.
 Screenwriter and director Danièle Thompson presided the ceremony that was hosted by Antoine de Caunes.
 Australian actress and producer Cate Blanchett received the Honorary César.
 The ceremony was dedicated to actor Gaspard Ulliel, who died on 19 January 2022.
+In September 2021, the governing association of the César Awards voted to create two new awards that were introduced in the 47th ceremony: Best Visual Effects and Best Documentary Short Film.

 Drama film Lost Illusions led all nominees with 15 nominations, followed by Annette and Aline with eleven and ten nominations, respectively.
 Lost Illusions went on to win seven awards, more than any other film in the ceremony, including Best Film.

 Winners and nominees

 The nominees for the 47th César Awards were announced on 26 January 2022.
 Winners are listed first and highlighted in boldface.

 Films with multiple nominations

 The following films received multiple nominations:

 Films with multiple wins

 The following films received multiple wins: